 ** While everything else had been dumped out and allowed to smash on the ground, Ellie's chair, and his next to it, had been carefully arranged the way they had been inside the house.

 * Muntz's theme song, which also plays during the credits.
-Setting aside the association with him (and how its upbeat message of not giving up on your dreams is somewhat subverted by what has happened to him), its message is the same as the movie's: to go out there and live your life, and do so to the fullest, and as long as you are with those you love, it will always be an adventure.
+Setting aside the DeliberateValuesDissonance of some of the lyrics and the association with him (and how its upbeat message of not giving up on your dreams is somewhat subverted by what has happened to him), its message is the same as the movie's: to go out there and live your life, and do so to the fullest, and as long as you are with those you love, it will always be an adventure.
 The kicker though?
 The song itself already sounds like a vintage love song (complete with scratchy gramophone effects and a big metaphor for love), but when you lay it against the scrapbook photos from the credits, and think about Carl and Ellie...well, it's pretty clear she was and still is his [[TearJerker "spirit of adventure"]].

 * The Wilderness Explorers' big award ceremony.
 Russell's dad... surprise, surprise... hasn't shown up.
 Russell is very hurt and trying to hide it.
 Then: